Token Creek in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1984 by Dane County Historical Society.
 (Marker Number 21.)

 Location.
-43° 11.791′ Touch for map.
+43° 11.791′ N, 89° 17.628′ W. Marker is in Token Creek, Wisconsin, in Dane County.
+Marker is on Portage Road 0.2 miles north of Windsor Road (Wisconsin Highway 19), on the right when traveling north.
 The marker is in a wayside next to the creek just south of the Token Creek Preserve.
+Touch for map.
 Marker is in this post office area: De Forest WI 53532, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-First Rural Free Delivery in Wisconsin (approx. 3 miles away); Maureen Mengelt Memorial (approx. 3.1 miles away); Site of the First Well in DeForest (approx. 3.9 miles away); Our Bell (approx. 4.1 miles away); The De Forest Depot (approx. 4.2 miles away); De Forest Centennial (approx. 4.2 miles away); Georgia O'Keeffe (approx. 4.3 miles away); Andreas Dahl (approx. 4.3 miles away).
+Maureen Mengelt Memorial (approx. 2.2 miles away); First Rural Free Delivery in Wisconsin (approx. 3 miles away); Site of the First Well in DeForest (approx. 3.9 miles away); Our Bell (approx. 4.1 miles away); The De Forest Depot (approx. 4.2 miles away); De Forest Centennial (approx. 4.2 miles away); Georgia O'Keeffe (approx. 4.3 miles away); Andreas Dahl (approx. 4.3 miles away).

 Related marker.
 Click here for another marker that is related to this marker.
 This is a marker for Ella Wheeler Wilcox, as mentioned in the Token Creek marker.

-Categories. • Cemeteries & Burial Sites • Entertainment • Native Americans • Settlements & Settlers •
+Topics.
+This marker is included in these topic lists: Cemeteries & Burial Sites • Entertainment • Native Americans • Settlements & Settlers